Chapatsu: Style

 While the style itself began to show up in Tokyo streets during the early to mid-1990s, chapatsu was first described in Imidas, an annual publication of new words and concepts in the Japanese language, in 1997.
 Chapatsu did not appear in Kōjien, an authoritative dictionary of the Japanese language, until 1998.
-The style first gained popularity among adolescent girls, seeking to accentuate their tanned skin (rebelling against more traditional definitions of beauty), but quickly grew into the mainstream.
+The style first gained popularity among adolescent girls, seeking to accentuate their tanned skin (rebelling against more traditional definitions of beauty), but quickly became mainstream.

-By the mid 2000s, however, trends seemed to indicate that the "chapatsu" as a mainstream style was on its way out.
-Alhough chapatsu died out as youth-centered fashion trend of rebellion, it came to be accepted not only on young people but also in certain business settings, and it was established before long as a Japanese fashion.
+By the mid-2000s, however, trends seemed to indicate that the "chapatsu" as a mainstream style was on its way out.
+Although chapatsu died out as youth-centered fashion trend of rebellion, it came to be accepted not only on young people but also in certain business settings, and it was established before long as a Japanese fashion.